BlagDaggery/js-drum-kit/README.md

 # js-drum-kit
-This is one of the projects from the Wes Bos course [JavaScript 30](https://javascript30.com/).
+A project from the [JavaScript 30 Course](https://javascript30.com/) by Wes Bos.

 ## SVG Background
 The SVG background is adapted from [SVGBackgrounds.com](https://www.svgbackgrounds.com/).